NatalieDillon/CSharpFiles/README.md

 ## CSharpFiles

-Look at and run the example code which reads and writes to text files and binary files and makes use of records and dictionaries.
+Look at and run the example code which reads and writes to text files and binary files and makes use of records and dictionaries.<br/>
 Then complete the exercises below.

 ### 1. Sentences